Hawai'i Supernova Flows: A Peculiar Velocity Survey Using Over a Thousand Supernovae in the Near-Infrared

 \section{NIR Photometry and Late-time Observations}

-When late-time observations are available, our forward-modelling photometry process produces measurements consistent with those from template-subtracted images.
-The importance of the late-time observation seems to vary based on the location of the SN relative to its host galaxy.
-Nuclear transients and SNe coincident with sharp features are critically dependent on late-time observations, whereas photometric measurements of other SNe do not change significantly with or without late-time observations.
-This motivates the use of a mixture model to simultaneously model those two populations.
+Late-time observations are not always critical for accurate forward-modelled photometry.
+When the surface-brightness profile of the host galaxy varies smoothly or has sharp features (e.g. galaxy nucleus, spiral arms) that do not overlap with the supernova, the forward-modelling code is able to cleanly separate the flux from the supernova and galaxy.
+In these cases, a late-time observation does not provide new information, and the inferred photometry does not change.
+However, there are supernova-galaxy configurations that critically dependent on late-time observations for accurate modelling.
+This motivates the use of a mixture model to simultaneously infer the parameters of both populations.

 For each SN, we create two ensembles of images; one with and one without late-time observations.
-This provides two values for the magnitude of the SN at each observed epoch, $m_{ref}$ and $m_0$ respectively.
-The differences $\Delta m = m_{ref} - m_0$ should be distributed about 0 mag if $m_{ref}$ and $m_0$ are normally distributed about the same mean.
+This provides two values for the magnitude of the SN at each observed epoch, $m_\text{ref}$ and $m_0$ respectively.
+The differences $\Delta m = m_\text{ref} - m_0$ should be distributed about 0 mag if $m_\text{ref}$ and $m_0$ are normally distributed about the same mean.
 We use Stan to infer the population means, standard deviations, and the mixing ratio.